CreatorOS/coin-toss-game-near/LEARN.md

 ## Create your first Class

-Now, let us progress further and write our first and only class that we would be using in the contract.
-Classes in assembly script are used to provide an object oriented functionality, which you might have heard/read about in the traditional web2 world.
+Let us progress further and write our first and only class that we would be using in the contract.
+Classes in Assembly Script are used to provide an object oriented functionality, which you might have heard/read about in the traditional web2 world.
 They encapsulate all the variables related to the game and also have a constructor to initialise the default values if required.

 We need to use the @nearBindgen tag in order to that serializes the class so it's compatible with the Near blockchain.
 We can export the class, so it can be used outside this file.

 We will create a class named "Game" for this contract.
+You can copy the class code written below and write it on your editor.
+For every class, there needs to be a constructor, which would initialize the variables.
+You would have to fill up the contsructor body by initializing the variables.

+HINTS:
+1. Use the "this" keyword to assign values to the variables within the constructor.
-A unique game id is generated for each game using the u32 Random Number Generator library called RNG.
+2. For id: A unique game id is generated for each game using the u32 Random Number Generator library called RNG.
 We will initialize the default values of the variables in the constructor.
+3. For the deposit1 and player1, you would have to populate the deposits and the address from the "context" library.
+4. The deposit2(deposit by player2) can be set as "this.deposit2 = u128.Zero;"

 ```
 /**